Live Riverside County Listings

 Get Pre-Approved

-Before submitting an offer, obtain a verified pre-approval letter from a lender familiar with Riverside County.
-Cash offers may carry additional weight in competitive bidding — however, financed offers routinely close on foreclosure and short sale transactions.
+Obtain a verified pre-approval letter from a lender of your choosing familiar with Riverside County.
+Cash offers may carry additional weight in competitive bidding — but financed offers routinely close.

 2